morfdesign/morfdesign.github.io/README.md

-# morfdesign.github.io
+# morf-studio.github.io
-Morf Design - our home on github
+Morf Studio - Our home on github